Book Back Cover: The Essential Elements One Must Know.

-Everyone knows that the cover of the book is all important, and that lot of effort goes into creating the cover.
+Everyone knows that the book’s cover is all-important and that lot of effort goes into creating it.
 But did you know that the back cover of the book is equally important, if not more?
-That is because no reader buys a book for the cover alone.
-They will flip the book to read what’s on the back cover and only then decide if it is worth spending on the book.
+That is because no reader buys a book for the cover alone; instead, they will flip the book to read what’s on the back cover and only then decide if it is worth spending on the book.

-And also, if the cover is amazing and the back cover doesn’t match the front cover, the reader is likely to keep the book back on the shelf.
-You wouldn’t want that, would you?
+And also, if the book cover design is amazing and the back cover doesn’t match the front cover, the reader will likely keep the book back on the shelf.
+But, of course, you wouldn’t want that, would you?

-It doesn’t matter if you are publishing your book through traditional publishing, DIY, or self-publishing; the back cover of the book is essential in any case.
+It doesn’t matter if you are publishing your book through traditional publishing, DIY, or self-publishing; the book’s back cover is essential in any case.

-In this article, we will be focussing on the back cover of physical books since ebooks or audiobooks do not have back covers.
+This article will focus on the back cover of physical books since eBooks or audiobooks do not have back covers.

 The Function of the Back Cover

 You know that the back cover is essential, but what is its core function?
 Well, the back cover is a marketing tool.
 The first level of marketing is the front cover.
 The second level is the back cover.
 The front cover should make your reader pick up the book from the shelf, and the back cover should entice them enough to buy it.

 On the back cover, the tagline catches your attention; the blurb tells you why you need to read the book; the author’s bio tells you who has written the book, which in turn tells you why the book will grab your attention.
 The rest are functional details like the price, barcode, ISBN, and publisher’s logo.
 More about that in a bit.

 Designing the book cover, both front, and back, is the last step in the publishing process.
 That is because everything about the book cover depends on the final edited version of the book.
 Everything includes the trim size, paper color, and the number of pages, all impact the cover’s dimensions.
 If you start working on the cover, either front or back, you might have to work on it again before the editing is complete.
 So it’s better to wait until the editing process is completed.

 Parts of a Back Cover of the Book